This is part seven of a series on statistical methods for analysing time-to-event, or “survival” data.

 In trial settings, well-designed randomised experiments, where the treated and untreated are theoretically exchangeable (or exogenous), provide a rigorous way to assess causal effects within a specific population.
 Under these ideal conditions, any observed association between the treatment and the outcome can be more confidently interpreted as causation, due to the minimisation of confounding and selection bias.
 However, even randomised trials have limitations, with potential issues including external validity or the Hawthorne effect - where participants modify their behaviour in response to being observed.

 In contrast, observational data typically present more challenges in establishing causality due to the potential for unmeasured confounding and selection bias.
-If an explicit causal question is defined (e.g. the effect of a well-specified hypothetical intervention), and certain stringent conditions fulfilled (such as no unmeasured confounding, positivity, and consistency) it becomes possible to make causal inferences from observational data.
+If an explicit causal question is defined (e.g. the effect of a well-specified hypothetical intervention), and certain stringent conditions are fulfilled (such as no unmeasured confounding, positivity, and consistency) it becomes possible to make causal inferences from observational data.
 This approach, referred to as the potential outcome framework, requires careful consideration of the study design, choice of appropriate statistical methods, and transparent reporting of assumptions, with any causal claims depending on the plausibility of these assumptions.

 Causal diagrams and local independence

 Causal diagrams are a graphical tool used to visualise causal relationships.
-One class of causal diagrams are causal directed acyclic graphs (causal DAGs).
+One class of causal diagrams is causal directed acyclic graphs (causal DAGs).
 In these graphs, nodes represent measurements or interventions at discrete times, and edges between nodes indicate causal effects, an example is shown in Figure 1.
 The lack of an edge between nodes can be interpreted as the absence of a direct effect.

 Whilst causal DAGs are useful to describe relationships between discrete-time processes, they are poorly suited to describing causality in continuous-time, as changes in quantities or the occurrence of events are not represented.
 Instead, for continuous-time processes, the concept of local independence may be applied to consider how well a future value of an intensity process (such as a transition intensity in a multi-state model) is predicted by the past.
 Local independence can be viewed as immediate causation, and can be represented in a type of causal diagram known as a local independence graph.
 In these graphs, nodes represent stochastic processes and edges between nodes represent immediate causal influence, example shown in Figure 2.